skoolkid/skoolkit/long_description.rst

   graphic data, find text, or find sequences of arbitrary byte values
 * use trace.py_ to trace the execution of machine code in a snapshot or raw memory file
+* use rzxplay.py_ to trace the execution of machine code in an RZX file, and produce a code execution map for sna2ctl.py_
 * use tapinfo.py_ to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
+* use rzxinfo.py_ to analyse the blocks in an RZX file, and extract snapshots from it
 * use bin2tap.py_ to convert a snapshot or raw memory file into a TAP file
 * use bin2sna.py_ to convert a raw memory file into a Z80 or SZX snapshot
 * use snapmod.py_ to modify the register values or memory contents in a Z80 or